laur89/docker-borg-mysql-backup/README.md

 # borg-mysql-backup

-This image is mainly intended for backing up mysql dumps to local and/or remote [borg](https://github.com/borgbackup/borg) repos.
+This image is for backing up mysql dumps to local and/or remote [borg](https://github.com/borgbackup/borg) repos.
-Other files/dirs may be included in the backup, and database dumps can be excluded altogether.
+Other files&dirs may be included in the backup, and database dumps can be excluded altogether.

 The container features `backup`, `restore`, `list`, `delete` and `notif-test` scripts that can